School Science Lessons.

 Krebs cycle), fumaric acid, (fumarates),

-fruity taste, Food acid E297,
+fruity taste, Food acid E297, in Fumaria officinalis, mushrooms,

 Calcium carbide, CaC2, calcium dicarbide, calcium acetylide,

 carbide, acetylenogen, ethnide dicarbide, Toxic by all routes.

 Calcium carbide, called "carbide", acetylenogen, was used in carbide

 lamps in cave explorer lamps, formerly in bicycle headlamps

 Many fires and explosions resulted from these lamps and they are now

 Te main hazard with calcium carbide is the ignition of air / acetylene